 - Read and reflect on issues related to Christian leadership and spiritual development together with the pastoral team.

 - Be at least a sophomore at Bluffton University during the 2022-23 school year

 - Show evidence of a committed Christian lifestyle

-- Serve as a healthy example of the Christian life to your residents and to the larger Bluffton community.
+- Serve as a healthy example of the Christian lifestyle to your residents and to the larger Bluffton community.
 This includes abding by the code of conduct as part of our community of respect.

-- Build relationships with students on your floor/hall and serve as a source of support and encouragement in their relationship with God and relationships with others.
+- Build relationships with students on your floor/hall and serve as a source of support and encouragement to them in their relationship with God and relationships with others.

-- Promote various campus ministry events and activities to residents in your hall.
+- Provide various campus ministry events and activities to residents in your hall.

-- Give leadership (either individually or with other ministry assistants) to activities that promote spiritual growth on your floor, hall or campus, based on your gifts and passions and the needs of your fellow students.
+- Give leadership (either individually or with other Ministry Assistants) to activities that promote spiritual growth on your floor/hall.

 - Attend weekly Chapel services, and also participate in other campus ministry activities as you are able.

-- Be actively involved in residence hall activities, and serve as a resource and encouragement to your resident advisor and other residence hall staff.
+- Be actively involved in residence hall activities, and serve as a resource and encouragement to your resident advisors and hall director

-- The ministry assistant will be supervised by and report directly to the campus pastor.
-The pastoral assistants also provide peer supervision and support.
+- The ministry assistant (MA) will be supervised by and report directly to the Campus Pastor.
+The pastoral assistants (PAs) and a spiritual mentor will also provide support.

-- The ministry assistant will meet individually for a 1/1 with the campus pastor at least twice per semester.
+- The MA will meet individually with the campus pastor at least twice per semester.

-- The ministry assistant will meet with a spiritual mentor of their choosing bi-weekly for spiritual encouragement and accountability.
-The mentor can be: a fellow student, a pastoral assistant, a faculty/staff member, or a local church or community member.
+- The MA will meet with a spiritual mentor monthly (or more) for spiritual encouragement and accountability.
+The mentor can be a faculty/staff member, or a local church or community leader.

-- Ministry assistants will go through an application process established by the campus pastor.
+- Ministry assistants will go through an application process by the campus pastor.